IsaJafarov/Semantic-Scholar-Querier/README.md

   -l LIMIT, --limit LIMIT
                         Number of publications to show (<=100).
 Default: 10 -o OFFSET, --offset OFFSET
-                        Show publications starting from given ID.
+                        Show publications starting from the given ID.
 Default: 0 -f FILTER, --filter FILTER
-                        Filter out publications that include keyword in the title -i INCLUDE, --include INCLUDE
+                        Filter out publications that include at least one of these keywords in the title -i INCLUDE, --include INCLUDE
-                        Keep only the publications that include keywords in the title or abstract --save-csv            Save output in a CSV file
+                        Keep only the publications that include at least one of the keywords in the title or abstract --save-csv            Save output in a CSV file
 ```